-If a worker agrees to opt-out (voluntarily) this may solve any problems caused by this ruling – as long as their working hours are accurately recorded over the applicable ‘reference’ period.
+If a worker agrees to opt-out voluntarily, this may solve any problems caused by the ruling – as long as their working hours are accurately recorded over the applicable ‘reference’ period.

 Breaches of the 48-hour limit are dealt with by the Health and Safety Executive (i.e. a prosecution and/or a fine for the Employer, but not compensation for the worker).

-More information on what else is and isn’t included when calculating the ‘working week’ is here.
+More information on what else is and isn’t included when calculating the ‘working week’ is available here.

-Including travel time may leave workers without a 11 hour rest break between shifts, which they are entitled to under Working Time legislation (unless they work in an industry that is exempt from the need for these rest breaks – see details here) which may drive up costs to accommodate/cover work during the rest periods.
+Including travel time may leave workers without an 11 hour rest break between shifts, which they are entitled to under Working Time legislation (unless they work in an industry that is exempt from the need for these rest breaks – see details here), which may drive up costs to accommodate/cover work during the rest periods.